 The various guidelines and laws governing child support can be very complicated, and these will differ depending on the state or jurisdiction.
 In addition, there may be federal laws which may also apply in lieu of or in addition to state statutes.
-In order for a parent to navigate these maze-like rules and elaborate procedures, it may be a good idea to avail of the services of an experienced child support attorney.
+In order for a parent to navigate these maze-like rules and elaborate procedures, it may be a good idea to avail of the services of an experienced Houston child support lawyers.

 - Entering into negotiations on behalf of the parent